junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Otherwise, the risks and precautions are the same as for tetracycline.

-Dosage of doxycycline—tablets of 100 mg
+_Dosage of_ doxycycline—tablets of 100 mg

 Give doxycycline by mouth twice a day for 7 to
 10 days.

 In each dose give:

-adults: 100 mg (1 tablet)
+- adults: 100 mg (1 tablet)

-children 8 to 12: 50 mg (1⁄2 tablet)
+- children 8 to 12: 50 mg (1⁄2 tablet)

-children under 8: Do not use doxycycline.
+- children under 8: **Do not use doxycycline**.

 For cholera (where doxycycline works against cholera):

-Give 6 mg per kg, one time only.
+- Give 6 mg per kg, one time only.

 Or dose by age:

-8 to 12 years: give 150 mg, one time only.
+- 8 to 12 years: give 150 mg, one time only.

-Over 12 years: give 300 mg, one time only.
+- Over 12 years: give 300 mg, one time only.